nulltea/kicksware-platform/README.md

 ## Components

-As it was designed as a distributed microservice system _**Kicksware**_ consist of 4 main components, each having it's own dadicated project:
+As it was designed as a distributed microservice system _**Kicksware**_ consists of 4 main components, each having its own dedicated project:

 * [**API** - microservices registry, which collectively represents application business-logic, written in Go][api repo]
 * [**Web App** - frontend web application which enables users to interact with business-logic via the stylish user interface][web-app repo]
 * [**Gateway** - cloud-native reverse proxy and load balancer service based on][gateway repo] [Traefik][traefik repo]
 * [**Tool Stack** - complex of additional technologies, services, and databases configured to be a part of Kicksware infrastructure][tool-stack repo]

-Together, these components make up a complete software infrastructure designed with scalability in mind, therefore can handle a constantly growing audience and volatile market conditions
+Together, these components make up a complete software infrastructure designed with scalability in mind, therefore it can handle a constantly growing audience and volatile market conditions

 ## Architecture